NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Linear Regression Models
   - A linear regression model was created and fitted as a function of ApplicantIncome and LoanAmount.
-  - The model coeffient (i.e., slope) of the regression line is 0.007927.
+  - The model coefficient (i.e., slope) of the regression line is 0.007927.
   - The model intercept (i.e., y-intercept) of the regression line is 103.57.
   - The Mean Absolute Percentage Error (MAPE) is 0.3387.
   - The maximum loan amount for a mortgage = 103.57 + (0.007927 * Total Income).

 ### Selection of Third NN Model and Employment of Pickle Files
-The Third NN Model was selected from all of the preceding models based upon its overall performance metrics.
+The Third NN Model was selected from all of the preceding models based on its overall performance metrics.
 Because it is known that pickles files serve as a convenient way to store and retrieve machine learning models and their associated parameters, the Third NN Model was separated and recreated in a separate file entitled "training.ipynb" found in the "training" folder of the main branch.
 As such, it would not be necessary to retrain the model from scratch.
 The following pickle files were produced and are found in the "training" folder of the main branch:
 - choices.pkl;
 - scaler.pkl; and
 - model.pkl